amplitude/amplitude-docs/content/collections/data/transformations.md

 Similarly, a user property called `name` in some cases and `NAME` in others—even though they represent the same thing for all users—could be unclear.
 Transforming `name` and `NAME` into `Name` is a good way to resolve any potential confusion.

-Note that event properties can only be merged with other event properties, and user properties can only be merged with other user properties.
+Event properties can only be merged with other event properties, and user properties can only be merged with other user properties.

 To merge event properties or user properties, follow these steps: